 All our segments are ranked according to 'Total Elapsed Time.'
-We like to think of our segments like a race, and in a race, the clock keeps running even if you stop.
+We like to think of our segments as a race, and in a race, the clock keeps running even if you stop.
 Resting time can be captured in a segment effort if you rest or turn around near the beginning or end of the segment.

-Identifying resting or turn around time
+Identifying resting or turnaround time

-If there is resting time included in your segment effort, you will see your speed flatline (likely around 0 miles or km per hour as shown below) for an extended period of time.
+- If there is resting time included in your segment effort, you will see your speed flatline (likely around 0 miles or km per hour, as shown below) for an extended period of time.

 Why is resting time sometimes included in segment efforts?

-As you've probably noticed, GPS data isn't perfect and there is often some margin of error with your data.
-To account for moderate GPS drift, our segment matching algorithm has to be a little loose.
+As you've probably noticed, GPS data isn't perfect, and there is often some margin of error with your data.
+To account for moderate GPS drift, our segment-matching algorithm has to be a little loose.
 If our matching process was more strict, you'd often miss out on segments.

-If you cross through the segment start point range to stop or turn around you may prematurely trigger the segment timer.
+- If you cross through the segment start point range to stop or turn around, you may prematurely trigger the segment timer.
 In the example below, moving past the segment start point triggered the timer and the athlete did not travel far enough beyond the start to re-trigger the segment timer when they returned.

-If you stop or turn around near the end of the segment, you risk not moving far enough beyond the segment end point to trigger the segment timer to stop.
-In the example below, the athlete stopped after just finishing the segment and their resting time was counted towards the segment effort.
+- If you stop or turn around near the end of the segment, you risk not moving far enough beyond the segment endpoint to trigger the segment timer to stop.
+In the example below, the athlete stopped after just finishing the segment, and their resting time was counted towards the segment effort.

 Preventing resting time in segment efforts